Camrose Community Visionary: Kelly Schweitzer

 Imagine fleeing Syria to start a new life with your spouse and seven children.
 You’re starting from scratch, doing your family of nine’s laundry in the bathtub because you don’t have a washer and dryer.

 These are just a few of the incredibly moving stories people in the Camrose community have shared with Kelly Schweitzer over the years.
-Since 2013, Kelly has spearheaded Vision Credit Union’s Christmas gift and food hamper programs for local families in need.
-And it all started with Christmas gifts that weren’t needed.
+Since 2013, Kelly has helped organize the delivery of Christmas food hampers to local families in need, a collaborative effort involving many community groups, including Vision Credit Union.

 Like many companies, Vision held an annual Christmas gift exchange between co-workers.
 Increasingly, these gifts became gags or throw-away items.
 That’s when Kelly entered the picture with an idea for a much more worthwhile Christmas tradition.
-Kelly had just moved from Killam where she has worked at the local Vision branch and was involved with Flagstaff Family and Community Services.
-Her experience with community support services had given her perspective on the level of need in the community.

-Photo taken December 2019
+Photo taken December 2023